 I hope I will be able to grow in my field and that soon enough I will have a chance work as a recruiter.
 Then I will have a chance to work with people, find what is best in them and help them find a job that will make them happy to wake up every morning.
 At the same time I will have a chance to motivate young candidates to show what’s best in them and to break down the prejudices about their abilities.
 Even though I am 24 years old, I had a chance to travel the world and meet people from different cultures.
 I hope that in my career I will be able to do the same and also spend some time during my professional development teaching young students about the HR and everything amazing that comes with it.

-Activity: Student, Data Science Intern
+Activity: Data Science Intern at Bank of Georgia

 I am a senior student at the Free University of Tbilisi.
 I have a major in Electrical and Computer Engineering and a manor in Computer Science.
 Currently, I am pursuing machine learning at the Bank of Georgia.
 Next year I hope to continue my studies in Germany.
 That is a short description of where I am at and where I would like to end up in a near future.

 I think my journey began right after I finished high school and applied for the Free University of Tbilisi.
 The competition was high here; hence I think of it as an achievement.
 I knew beforehand that students of this university were quite smart.
 I am the type of guy that is dependent on the community that surrounds me.
 If I have intellectually challenging friends, I try to keep up with them as hard as I can; otherwise, I can not challenge myself and improve.